Skip to Content

 Walk around the three terraced areas and admire the work the Incans contributed to agriculture way ahead of their time.

-Maras Salt Mines, or Salineras
+Stop 3: Maras Salt Mines, or Salineras

 After wondering around Moray, it is time to check out the Maras Salt Mines or salineras.
 This site was created by the Inca and is still used to this day!
 The Inca found a salty spring and created small channels that filtered into these pools.
 They would coat the pools with clay to prevent the water from seeping out, and then they would wait for it to evaporate, wash it three times, and voila!
 The famous pink salt from Peru.

-And it is still used today.
-This place is less of a site and more of a working, natural salt factory where you will still see families producing salt.
 You can even purchase the salt at the market within the site.
 They sell processed white salt, natural pink salt, various flavored salts, and more!
 Definitely pick up a dark chocolate salt candy bar and thank me later.

 Maras Salt Mines pools of salt close up